haider24/Price-Analysis-and-Prediction-of-houses-in-King-County-USA/README.md

 Box Plot and Regression Plot are used for visualization and getting an insight into the data set.

 Algortithms used for training are:
-1- Linear Regression
+1.Linear Regression
-2- Polynomial Regression
+1.Polynomial Regression
-3- Ridge Regression
+1.Ridge Regression

 Co-efficient of determination or R^2 score is used for evaluating the models.